V4Fire/Core/src/core/net/README.md

 })();
 ```

+## Why is this module needed?

+At the moment, the module provides a function to check for an internet connection, which replaces the
+built-in browser API navigator.online() as it doesn't always give the correct result.
+The browser API simply checks if your device is connected to the network.
+However, it doesn't check for internet access.
+Therefore, for a more accurate check, the module uses periodic lightweight requests to check for internet access.

+## Where to use it
+This module can be useful for organizing the work of your PWA application with offline support.
+It allows you to track the availability of the Internet and respond to it by changing the UI.

 ## Configuration

-To enable online checking you need to add a configuration within your runtime config module (`src/config`).
+You need to add a configuration within your runtime config module (`src/config`).

 __config__